Dopamine receptor D1: Structure

+The dopamine receptor D1 (D1R) is a Gs-coupled GPCR characterized by a canonical seven-transmembrane (TM) helical domain, with a ligand-binding pocket located extracellularly and a cytoplasmic G-protein interaction interface.
+Cryo-EM and X-ray crystallography studies reveal that agonist binding induces conformational changes, including outward movement of TM6 and extension of TM5 by two helical turns, facilitating engagement with the Gαs subunit.

+Agonist interact with extracellular loop 2 and extracellular regions of trans-membrane helices 2, 3, 6, and 7.
+Interactions between catechol-based agonists and three trans-membrane serine residues including S1985.42, S1995.43, and S2025.46 function as microswitches that are essential for receptor activation.

+The ligand-binding pocket accommodates both catechol (e.g., dopamine, SKF81297) and non-catechol agonists, with selectivity influenced by residues like V3177.39 and W3217.43 in TM7, which form hydrophobic interactions rather than the polar contacts seen in β2-adrenergic receptors.
+Non-catechol agonists bind in an extended conformation, spanning the orthosteric site to extracellular loop 2 (ECL2), leveraging unique pocket topology for D1R specificity.
+Structural comparisons with D2R highlight divergent cytoplasmic features—D1R's elongated TM5 and larger Gs interface (~1,520 Å2) contrast with D2R's Gi-selective coupling, underpinning functional specificity.
+These insights provide templates for designing selective therapeutics targeting dopaminergic pathways.

 Function

 D1 receptors regulate the memory, learning, and the growth of neurons, also is used in the reward system and locomotor activity, mediating some behaviors and modulating dopamine receptor D2-mediated events.

 They play a role in addiction by facilitating the gene expression changes that occur in the nucleus accumbens during addiction.

-They are Gs/a coupled and can stimulate neurons by indirectly activating cyclic AMP-dependent protein kinase.
+They are Gs coupled and can stimulate neurons by activation of cyclic AMP-dependent protein kinase.

-Production

-The DRD1 gene expresses primarily in the caudate putamen in humans, and in the caudate putamen, the nucleus accumbens and the olfactory tubercle in mouse.
-Gene expression patterns from the Allen Brain Atlases in mouse and human can be found here.

 Ligands

 There are a number of ligands selective for the D1 receptors.
 To date, most of the known ligands are based on dihydrexidine or the prototypical benzazepine partial agonist SKF-38393 (one derivative being the prototypical antagonist SCH-23390).
 D1 receptor has a high degree of structural homology to another dopamine receptor, D5, and they both bind similar drugs.
 As a result, none of the known orthosteric ligands is selective for the D1 vs. the D5 receptor, but the benzazepines generally are more selective for the D1 and D5 receptors versus the D2-like family.
 Some of the benzazepines have high intrinsic activity whereas others do not.
 In 2015 the first positive allosteric modulator for the human D1 receptor was discovered by high-throughput screening.